 A new ‘support finder’ tool has been launched to help businesses and self-employed people across the UK to quickly and easily determine what financial support is available to them during the coronavirus pandemic.

 - Government Coronavirus Information Service on WhatsApp updated for businesses

 You can now text ‘hi’ to +44(0)7860 064422 via Whatsapp to receive information on business support measures.
 The service will reply with a set of menu options - select option 5 for relevant links to GOV.UK guidance.

 - Webinars to help businesses understand the support available

 The Department for Business, Energy and Industrial Strategy are hosting a series of webinars to help businesses understand the support available.

 These HMRC videos provide an overview of the support available to help businesses, self-employed individuals and employers and their employees deal with the economic impact of C.

 We will continue to update this page regularly as further details are announced.

-Visit the RIBA's COVID-19 hub for regularly updated advice and guidance for architects.
+Visit the RIBA's coronavirus page for regularly updated advice and guidance for architects.